arunnats/sahiti-frontend/design.md

 1. manage the list of activites, competitions, and workshops available in the festival.
 2. manage the schedule of the festival.
 3. manage the registration for the festival's events.
-4. manage the tickets for the festival.
-5. manage the location of the festival.
-6. manage the speakers and judges of the festival.
+4. manage the speakers and judges of the festival.
-7. manage the sponsors of the festival.
+5. manage the sponsors of the festival.
-8. manage the contact information of the organizers.
+6. manage the contact information of the organizers.
-9. manage the rules and regulations of the festival and its events.
+7. manage the rules and regulations of the festival and its events.
-10. manage the terms and conditions of the festival.
-11. manage various policies like privacy policy, refund policy, cancellation policy and their details.
+8. manage the terms and conditions and various policies like privacy policy, refund policy, cancellation policy and their details.

 The website should be...